GabeGiro/EasyApplyJobsBot/README.md

 - clone the repo `git clone https://github.com/GabeGiro/EasyApplyJobsBot`
 - Make sure Python and pip is installed
-- Install dependencies with `pip3 install -r requirements.yaml`
+- Install dependencies with `pip3 install -r requirements.txt`
 - You have 2 choices
    - SIMPLE: One config.py
       - Enter your linkedin credentials on the beginning of config.py file